-To diagnose deep vein thrombosis, your doctor will ask you about your symptoms.
-You'll also have a physical exam so that your doctor can check for areas of swelling, tenderness or discoloration on your skin.
-Depending on how likely you are to have a blood clot, your doctor might suggest tests, including:
+To diagnose DVT, your doctor will ask you about your symptoms.
+You'll also have a physical exam so that your doctor can check for areas of swelling, tenderness or changes in skin color.

 - Venography.
 A dye is injected into a large vein in your foot or ankle.
 An X-ray creates an image of the veins in your legs and feet, to look for clots.
-However, less invasive methods of diagnosis, such as ultrasound, can usually confirm the diagnosis.
+The test is invasive, so it's rarely performed.
+Other tests, such as ultrasound, often are done first.

 Compression stockings, also called support stockings, compress your legs, promoting circulation.
 A stocking butler may help you put on the stockings.

 Blood thinners.
-Deep vein thrombosis is most commonly treated with anticoagulants, also called blood thinners.
-These drugs, which can be injected or taken as pills, decrease your blood's ability to clot.
-They don't break up existing blood clots, but they can prevent clots from getting bigger and reduce your risk of developing more clots.
+DVT is most commonly treated with anticoagulants, also called blood thinners.
+These drugs don't break up existing blood clots, but they can prevent clots from getting bigger and reduce your risk of developing more clots.

 You might need to take blood thinner pills for three months or longer.
-It's important to take them exactly as your doctor instructs because taking too much or too little can cause serious side effects.
+It's important to take them exactly as prescribed to prevent serious side effects.

-If you take warfarin, you'll need periodic blood tests to check how long it takes your blood to clot.
+If you take warfarin, you'll need regular blood tests to check how long it takes your blood to clot.
 Pregnant women shouldn't take certain blood-thinning medications.

-These drugs are either given through an IV line to break up blood clots or through a catheter placed directly into the clot.
-These drugs can cause serious bleeding, so they're generally reserved for severe cases of blood clots.
+These drugs are given either by IV or through a tube (catheter) placed directly into the clot.
+Clot busters can cause serious bleeding, so they're usually only used for people with severe blood clots.